evanychu/website-infra/ec2-launch-template/README.md

-# EC2 launch template
+# EC2 Launch Template

-* Deploy, delete EC2 launch template.
-* Export CloudFormation parameters.
+The EC2 launch template is a collection parameters for instantiating an instance.
+This directory contains code to deploy and delete a template.